 Starting in 1959, Betty appeared at the Top Of The Town restaurant (on the seventh floor of Seattle's Hotel Sorrento), an engagement that lasted for a few years.
 By this time, she had a bag of hats and would switch from one to another between songs, delighting audiences.
 She became known as "The Queen Of The Crazy Hats" and "The Mad Hatter".

 In June 1963, Betty was appearing at the El Tanque Dining Room, in Tucson, Arizona.
-After this, she did USO tours in the 60s and 70s.
+After this, she did USO tours in the 60s and 70s (some, according to her grandson, Claybourne W. Hall, with Bob Hope).
 At various times through the years, she and actor Jester Hairston performed "Gossip, Gossip", a "novelty calypso song" she'd written in 1959, to which Jester later put a choral arrangement.
 [I'm not actually sure that Calypso really lends itself to choral singing.
 There's a version of the song online and I can't understand a single word of it!]
 September 1969 found her at the Harrison Hot Springs Hotel, Chilliwack, British Columbia.

 In the 1970s, Betty was still going strong: October 1971 at the Claremont Hotel, in Eastbay, Nevada; March 1973 at the Desert Inn, in Tucson, Arizona; June 1973 at the Sands Hotel in Phoenix Arizona; November 1973 at the Maitre D', in Pocatello, Idaho ("she plays piano and dishes out risqué comedy"); March 1974 at the Stardust Galaxie Room, in Yuma, Arizona; September 1976 at The Hut, in San Bernardino, California.